Nimesh-Srivastava/Nimesh-Srivastava/README.md

 ### I am a Full Stack Developer, and a Researcher
 - 🔭 I’m currently working on modernizing the development of artificial neural networks
+- 🦖 Developed some IoT projects back in the day
 - 🌱 Have completed projects in multiple JS frameworks, currently learning Angular

 <br />